SuzanneNL/star-trail-photography/testing.md

 - Logged in users see an 'add your image' button at the top of the gallery.
 - Logged in users see edit and delete buttons under their own images.
 - Images are sorted according to date uploaded (newest to oldest) by default.
-- Users see a go to top button when scrolling down, that -when clicked- redirects them to the top of the page.
+- Users see a back to top button when scrolling down, that -when clicked- redirects them to the top of the page.

 ### Profile
 - The profile page renders all images that have been added (and not deleted) by the currently logged in user and exist in the database.
 - Images that have been deleted by the user, are not shown on the profile page.
 - Users see edit and delete buttons under all their images.
 - Images are sorted according to date uploaded (newest to oldest) by default.
-- Users see a go to top button when scrolling down, that -when clicked- redirects them to the top of the page.
+- Users see a back to top button when scrolling down, that -when clicked- redirects them to the top of the page.

 ### Add Image
 - After logging in or signing up, go to the gallery.
 An 'add your image' button is visible.
 Click on the button.